wp-plugins/scrapeazon/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.7 =
+* Can now display results from Amazon international sites.
+Sites are configurable on a per-shortcode basis.
+Default is the US site.
+* Now displays the Amazon "Be the first to review this" page instead of an HTML comment when no reviews exist.

 = 1.0.6 =
 * Added an Amazon Product Advertising API ToS compliance function that automatically displays Amazon Services LLC's required disclaimer below content retrieved via the API.